microsoft/pxt-microbit/docs/device/usb.md

-# Uploading programs on your micro:bit
+# Uploading programs to your micro:bit

 Most of the time you'll be writing and testing your programs in the [simulator](/device/simulator).
 Once you've finished your program though, you can **compile** it and run it on your @boardname@.
 Transferring your program to the @boardname@ is as simple as saving a file to a drive on your computer.